Rosdayle/L.i.me-Slimes/README.md

 ## Where to wear? (gosh that a tongue twister) Where to mount

---note to self Release diagram or pictures, also notes for sizing cables and looping a cable through the Strap before soldering onto 3rd IMU
+--note to self Release diagram or pictures

 - Main unit on feet